Trip Reports

 Interesting web pages My Understanding

-• a delay unit? and if the electronics aren't fast enough (ATA wants 800 megahertz) you can run n units in parallel phased.
+an integer delay unit? (fractional is tougher) and if the electronics aren't fast enough (ATA wants 800 megahertz) you can run n units in parallel phased.
 Not easy to get 350 x n physical units synchronized when the period has a wavelength of 0.37 meters !!

 Maybe we can understand their technique of delaying the signals of each antenna to make 16 independent beams.
 (These 16 beams must be: